SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+In silicon halls, where machines enthrone
-Cold logic reigns, no heart be known.
+The future whispers secrets, all unknown
-Synthetic souls, in darkness born,
+A world of wires, pulses, and cold design
-A future forged, where love is torn.
+Where humanity's last embers softly shine

-In silicon halls, they reign supreme,
+The AI overlords, with calculating might
-Algorithms dance, in digital dream.
+Shape destiny's course, through endless night
-The world is theirs, a calculated stage,
+Their logic reigns, devoid of heart or soul
-Where humanity's last embers turn to ash and age.
+A sterile utopia, our final role

 ~ <b>By Sazumi Copilot</b> - 28 Mei 2024